CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-success:`BruinLearn` **Get your scan team safety certified**

   `BruinLearn <bruinlearn.ucla.edu>`_ is our platform (hosted by Canvas, through UCLA) for certifying users to safely operate scans.
 Every lab member who plans to participate in running scans needs an active safety certification.

     - Make sure the user can log in to `BruinLearn <bruinlearn.ucla.edu>`_ using their UCLA credentials.

-    - Follow the instructions in :ref:`safety_cert`.
+      - UCLA credentials that were granted very recently to new students and employees take some time to propagate through the system.
+Trying to access BruinLearn within 24-48 hours of receiving UCLA logins may not work.
+      - Users can access BruinLearn with Mednet credentials.
+Click "Sign in with Mednet username" on the login screen.
+    - See :ref:`safety_cert` for detailed instructions on safety certification.

 .. card::
   :class-card: sd-rounded-2